The Center for Integrated Diagnostics (CID) is a molecular pathology clinical service laboratory offering specialized molecular DNA testing.

 Center for Integrated Diagnostics

 The Center for Integrated Diagnostics' (CID) mission is to work across the Massachusetts General Hospital to foster development of clinical actionable diagnostics and accelerate the adoption of personalized medicine.
-It was created through a collaboration between the MGH Pathology Department and the MGH Cancer Center.

 The CID's focus is on tumor diagnostics that result in the use of targeted therapies.
 Together with the Translational Research Laboratory (TRL), a broad genotyping screen in tumors called SNaPshot was clinically launched in March of 2009.
 This screen has since been expanded several times to include more actionable loci.